Find Affordable College Courses

 2 Yearly Graduations

 The 9th most popular school in the country for molecular medicine majors who are seeking their doctor's degree is University of Arizona.
-The average in-state tuition for full-time undergraduates is $10,990 per year, while in-state graduate students, on average, pay $12,106 per year.
-During the 2020-2021 academic year, 2 people received their doctor's degree in molecular medicine from University of Arizona.
-About 100% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Each year, around 45,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $11,546 per year, while in-state graduate students, on average, pay $12,718 per year.
+During the most recent year for which we have data, 2 people received their doctor's degree in molecular medicine from University of Arizona.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 Below are some popular majors that are similar to molecular medicine that offer doctor’s degrees.